exercism/go/concepts/http-client/about.md

-# HTTP
+# Go net/http package client

-HTTP or Hypertext Transfer Protocol is an application layer protocol.
-When you write a URL address in format of `http://website-address`, your browser is acting as a client and uses Hypertext Transfer Protocol to ask a server for resources and uses those resources to view the webpage.
+[HTTP (Hypertext Transfer Protocol)](https://www.cloudflare.com/learning/ddos/glossary/hypertext-transfer-protocol-http/) is a protocol that allows devices to send and receive data using a client-server model.
 In this concept we will learn how to code HTTP clients and send requests to http servers using go `net/http` package.

-## Client
+## Setting up an HTTP client

 A client can be defined by using `http.Client` structure.
-There are three main methods that you can use in http/net package to act as an HTTP client:
+There are three main methods that you can use in http/net package to use as an HTTP client:

 ### Get method